 Geographical and climate conditions in Armenia are exceptional for vine growing.
 The complex interaction of natural conditions within the small territory of the country induced and affected the formation of quite a peculiar range of soil types, from the volcanic and semi-desert zone to the mountain meadow soils of alpine type.
 The climate is dry and continental due to mountains in most of regions.
 Armenian grape varieties were formed during thousands years of folk selection and later their spectrum was enriched by hybridization.

-There the vines grow at altitudes between 850 and 1500 m a.s.l. and on their own roots, which results in surprising authenticity of our wines.
-Volcanic soils, harsh climate and high altitude create an interesting union of the terroir’s elements.
+Here the vines grow at altitudes between 850 and 1650 m a.s.l. and on their own roots, which results in surprising authenticity of our wines.
+Volcanic soils, harsh climate and high altitude define the fascinating uniqueness of the Armenian terroir.

 DISCOVER ARMENIA IN OUR WINES

-Today the portfolio of the company is represented by wines allowing to discover Armenia with its indigenous grapes and terroir diversity.
+From the very beginning the goal was to create wines that will open a window on the main wine regions of Armenia – still undiscovered.
+Today the portfolio of the company is represented with wines that allow to discover Armenia through its indigenous grapes and terroir diversity.

-We are maintaining this diversity by working in three main winemaking regions – Armavir, Aragatsotn and Vayots Dzor.
-Our vineyards are located in Armavir region, which provide us with main white Kangun vareity used in still white and sparkling wines, as well as with French grape varieties Merlot, Cabernet Sauvignon and Cabernet Franc used as blends with Armenian grapes.
+We are maintaining this diversity by working in four main winemaking regions – Armavir, Ararat, Aragatsotn and Vayots Dzor.
+Our vineyards are located in Armavir region, which provides us with the main white vareity Kangun used both in still and sparkling wines, as well as with French grape varieties Merlot, Cabernet Sauvignon and Cabernet Franc, that are used in blends with Armenian grapes.

-Even though Armenia has been producing wines for more than 6000 years, it took Armenia Wine Company to raise Armenian wine level at international quality level.
-Armenia is a gifted country with 1000m average altitude that produces natural high sugar concentration, aromatic and colorful grapes.
-Thanks to our French consultant, our “on-site” French winemaker expertise and the state of the art European technology, Armenia Wine is the first company to accomplish the perfect alchemy from Armenian high quality grapes to international standard wines.
+Even though Armenia has been producing wines for more than 6000 years, it took Armenia Wine Company to raise Armenian wines at the international level.
+Armenia is a gifted country with vineyards located at the 1000m altitude in average, aromatic and colorful grapes with high concentration of natural sugar.
+Thanks to our French consultant and our “on-site” Armenian winemakers’ expertise and the state of the art technology, Armenia Wine is the first company to accomplish the perfect alchemy from Armenian high quality grapes to international standard wines.